omaroswr/ZTP_lab_build/lab_build_3_running_app.md

 > NAME&nbsp;&nbsp;&nbsp;CLUSTER&nbsp;&nbsp;&nbsp;STATE<br>
 > sno2&nbsp;&nbsp;&nbsp;sno2&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;installing<br>

-You should be looking for the folloiwng output that shows `sno2` has JOINED the managemwent clust is is AVAILABLE:
+You should be looking for the following output that shows `sno2` has JOINED the management cluster and is AVAILABLE:
 ```
 oc get managedcluster sno2
 ```